Adaptive Shape Servoing of Elastic Rods using Parameterized Regression Features and Auto-Tuning Motion Controls: METHODS

+\emph{1) Polynomial Parameterization.} It can easily represent smooth regular shapes, however, if $n$ is selected too large, curve overfitting may occur.
+The regression function is as follows:

+\emph{2) B$\acute{\text{e}}$zier Parameterization.} As shown in Fig. \ref{fig25}, an $n$-degree B$\acute{\text{e}}$zier curve is defined with a polynomial expression using $n+1$ control points as follows:

-where $\mathbf{p}_j=\left[a_j, b_j \right]^\T$ are control points as well as the shape parameters of the 2D contour.
-B$\acute{\text{e}}$zier curve has a first-order derivability.
-It guarantees that the fitting will advance smoothly with the control points without fluctuations, thus, it can represent complex shapes.
-Yet, note that when many control points are used, it will increase the degree of B$\acute{\text{e}}$zier curve and the computational burden. \item \emph{NURBS Parameterization.} It has local shape description properties, thus, the number of control points is independent from the degree of curves.
-This model can describe complex curves more accurately and efficiently than polynomial and B$\acute{\text{e}}$zier.
-The definition of a $m$th-degree NURBS curve \cite{piegl2012nurbs} is:
+where $C_n^j$ denotes the binomial coefficients.
+Here, $\mathbf{p}_j$ represents ``B\'ezier control points'', which are used to obtain a smooth fitting.
+When many control points are used, the degree of the curve and its computational cost are increased.

+\emph{3) NURBS Parameterization \rm{\cite{piegl2012nurbs}}.} It has local shape description properties, thus, the number of control points is independent from the degree of curves.
+This model can describe complex curves more accurately than polynomial/B\'ezier; Its regression function is as follows: